-Introduction to basic statistical concepts: analysis and inference, elementary probability theory, random variables (discrete and continuous), summarization of data, sampling theory, interval estimation, hypothesis testing, regression, and correlation.
-Examples drawn from disciplines of common interest to a variety of students.
-Prerequisite: MAT 101, MAT 111, or MAT 121 (with grade of C- or higher), or placement.
+An introduction to basic statistical concepts: descriptive statistics, probability, the binomial and normal distributions, estimation, hypotheses tests, linear correlation and regression.
+Examples are drawn from disciplines of common interest to a variety of students Prerequisite: MAT 101, MAT 111, or MAT 121 (with a grade of C- or higher) or placement.